-- Responsible for safe operation of the rocket launch range. - Has final authority to approve or deny launch of any rocket. - May also act as rocket check-in officer and/or to assign rockets to launch pads.
+- Responsible for safe operation of the rocket launch range - Has final authority to approve or deny launch of any rocket - May also act as rocket check-in officer. - May also act to assign rockets to launch pads.

 References: NAR Safety Officer Training Program, NAR Model Rocket & High Power Rocket Safety Codes, NFPA 1122 (model) and 1127 (HPR), FAR Part 101 MASA launches require volunteers for both RSO & LCO positions.
-Each volunteer usually serves for one shift (one hour) during a launch.
+Each volunteer usually serves for one shift (45min to 1 hour) during a launch.